Brightcove

 Marketing at Brightcove

-How to write a video script
+How to Write a Video Script

 Brightcove News

-So you’ve convinced your boss to start using video—nice work!
+So you’ve convinced your boss to start using video.
 Of course, now’s when the hard work begins.
 And if you’ve never written a video script before, it can seem a little intimidating.
 After all, the best videos hardly seem scripted at all.
 But no matter how down-to-earth, authentic, or quirky a video might be, it definitely started with a script.

 Writing a script is different than writing a text piece—keep reading to find out exactly how.
 But even if you’re a scriptwriting newbie, there’s a reliable workflow that you can rely on to get it done: